 - Microwave the milk 30 to 40 seconds until warm to the touch, but not hot.
 Add the milk, flour and salt to the blender and blend until just combined into a batter.
 Allow to rest while the oven is preheating.

-- Preheat oven to 450F.
-Melt 1/2 tablespoon butter; brush the butter in and around the muffin cups and place in the oven to heat.
+- Melt 1/2 tablespoon butter; liberally brush the butter in and around the muffin cups.
+Place the muffin tin in the oven directly on the pizza stone or peel to preheat.

 - When the oven is ready, pour the batter into the muffin tin so that each of the 12 cups is about halfway full.

-- Bake 15 minutes until puffed and golden brown.
-Then reduce the heat to 350F and continue baking 5 to 10 minutes or so until browned.
-Allow to cool for a minute or two, then remove from the cups and serve hot.
+- Bake 25 minutes until the popovers are puffed and browned.
+Allow to cool for a minute or two, then remove from the cups (using a knife to loosen if necessary) and serve hot.
 Best served immediately.
-(If making in advance, pop them in a 350F oven again until warm and crisp, about 5 minutes.)
+If making in advance, heat them in a 350F oven until warm and crisp, about 5 minutes.